PGScatalog/pgscatalog_utils/README.md

 in 'long' format
 * `match_variants`: Match target variants (bim or pvar files) against the output of `combine_scorefile` to produce scoring files for plink 2
+* `validate_scorefiles`: Check/validate that the scoring files and harmonized scoring files match the PGS Catalog scoring file formats.

 ## Installation